Home

 Undergraduate: King’s offers general entrance awards ranging from $2,000 to $3,500 for entering high school students.
 Apply by March 1 by completing your admission application and you will automatically be considered.
 King’s also offers major entrance awards for entering high school students.
 Apply by March 1 by completing your admissions application and your major awards application package.

-Advanced and graduate: King’s offers entrance awards for students entering the one-year Bachelor of Journalism and Master of Journalism programs.
+Advanced and graduate: King’s offers entrance awards for students entering the one-year Bachelor of Journalism, Master of Journalism and Master of Fine Arts programs.
 Apply by completing your admissions and scholarship applications by the application deadline.

 Bursaries